Mclmadden/CB68/Week_3.md

 Look into `pvextractor.PathFromCenter(SkyCoord center, lenght of path, position angle)` --> initial plotting continues to place offset 0" at the origin.
 Manually center?

 Plot path (either from `Path` or `PathFromCenter`) using method `get_xy(wcs)` --> returns list of end point coordinates, which can be plotted overtop the cube slice after converting to arrays.

+### Tuesday 2/7

+birdseye drive failed, resulting in a reboot --> in the short term, provision new data from laptop.

+Divide large data cubes into sub-cubes +/-20 km/s from system velocity (5-6 km/s?).

+Eventually, model fitting via birdseye...